 Push and release the unlock button on the key fob once to unlock the driver's door.
-Push the unlock button twice within five seconds to unlock all doors, the tailgate and the RamBox (if equipped).
+Push the unlock button twice within five seconds to unlock all doors, and the tailgate.
 The turn signal lights will flash to acknowledge the unlock signal.
 The illuminated entry system will also turn on.